 THIS DATE IN HISTORY: Oct.
 8

-1946: Gordie Howe, a teenager from Floral, Saskatchewan, begins his NHL journey when he signs a contract with the Detroit Red Wings.
+1946: Gordie Howe begins his NHL journey when he signs a contract with the Detroit Red Wings.

-Howe, 18, makes his NHL debut eight days later.
-He finishes his first season with 22 points (seven goals) in 58 games.
-By 1949-50, he's a 35-goal scorer and begins a run of 20 seasons in which he finishes in the top five in the NHL scoring race.
+Howe, an 18-year-old from Floral, Saskatchewan, makes his NHL debut eight days later.
+He finishes his first season with 22 points (seven goals, 15 assists) in 58 games.
+By 1949-50, he's a 35-goal scorer and begins a run of 20 seasons when he finishes in the top five in the NHL scoring race.
 He wins the Art Ross Trophy six times and plays on four Stanley Cup-winning teams with Detroit.

-1971: Craig Patrick becomes the first third-generation player in NHL history when he takes the ice for the California Golden Seals in a 4-4 opening-night tie against the visiting Los Angeles Kings.
+1971: Craig Patrick becomes the first third-generation player in NHL history when he plays for the California Golden Seals in a 4-4 opening-night tie against the visiting Los Angeles Kings.
 His father (Lynn Patrick) and grandfather (Lester Patrick), are members of the Hockey Hall of Fame.

 1983: Regular-season overtime returns to the NHL for the first time since 1942.
-After Bob Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the visiting New York Islanders an 8-7 victory against the Capitals.
+After Bob Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the New York Islanders an 8-7 victory against the Washington Capitals at Capital Centre.

-1993: The Mighty Ducks of Anaheim play their first NHL game and lose to the Red Wings 7-2 at Arrowhead Pond (now Honda Center).
-Defenseman Sean Hill scores the first goal in franchise history at 4:13 of the second period to make it 3-1, but Detroit scores the next four goals before Troy Loney's third-period power-play goal for Anaheim.
-The Ducks finish their first NHL season with a 33-46-5 record.
+1993: The Mighty Ducks of Anaheim play their first NHL game and lose to the Red Wings 7-2 at Arrowhead Pond.
+Defenseman Sean Hill scores the first goal in Mighty Ducks history at 4:13 of the second period to make it 3-1, but Detroit scores the next four before Troy Loney's third-period power-play goal for Anaheim.
+The Mighty Ducks finish their first NHL season 33-46 with five ties.

-2014: Antti Niemi stops all 34 shots he faces in the San Jose Sharks' 4-0 victory against the Los Angeles Kings at Staples Center.
-Niemi is the first goaltender shut out the defending Stanley Cup champions in their first game of the season since Turk Broda of the Toronto Maple Leafs did it against the Boston Bruins on Nov.
+2014: Antti Niemi makes 34 saves in the San Jose Sharks' 4-0 victory against the Los Angeles Kings at Staples Center.
+Niemi is the first goalie to shut out the defending Stanley Cup champions in their season-opening game since Turk Broda of the Toronto Maple Leafs does it against the Bruins on Nov.
 8, 1941.